DominicMonares/spp-extras/README.md

   I recommend creating a second account and moving that char to the second account using an editor like HeidiSQL
     - get account id from wotlkrealmd > account and change the character's account in wotlkcharacters > characters

-Account-wide rep and pets/mounts:
-  - Random bot accounts are not included in the rep or pets/mounts transfers
-  - I decided not to implement this because rep/pets/mounts cannot be inspected in-game

 Rep achievement progress is on character basis